sixsource/classifieds-scraper/README.md

 #### Python code example

-The example below illustrates how you can get HTML of Classifieds page.
+The example below illustrates how you can obtain Craigslist classifieds HTML results.

 ```python
 import requests